Namibian Army: Local deployments

 The Namibian Army had a convoy service on Namibia's Trans Caprivi Highway which runs from Otavi, Grootfontein, Rundu, Katima Mulilo until Ngoma border post on the Namibia and Botswana border.
 The convoy system ran twice daily between Bagani and Kongola in the then Caprivi region.
-The convoy system was run from the year 2000 till 2002.
+The convoy system was run from 2000 till 2002.

 SADC deployments

 Angola (Operation Mandume ya Ndemufayo)The Namibian Army also deployed troops to help fight UNITA insurgents active in and around the Kavango region.
 The operation codenamed Mandume ya Ndemufayo was a response to UNITA attacks on Namibian citizens.
-The Namibian cross border pursuit operations were carried out with consent of the Angolan government.
+The Namibian cross-border pursuit operations were carried out with consent of the Angolan government.
 At least two soldiers were killed in operation Mandume ya Ndemufayo.
-In an operation between 30 January 2001 to 14 February 2001 an estimated 19 UNITA rebels were killed while various weaponry such as Anti Tank and Anti personnel landmines assault rifle ranging from AK-47 and R-1 rifles were recovered.
+In an operation between 30 January 2001 to 14 February 2001 an estimated 19 UNITA rebels were killed while various weaponry such as anti-tank and anti-personnel landmines, and assault rifles ranging from AK-47 and R-1s were recovered.
 In a joint operation with the Angolan Armed Forces, the Namibian Defence Force in May 2001 helped dislodge UNITA from Mavinga in May 2001.